Table of contents

 - show motiviation and commitment regarding their research interests, and

-- have good knowledge of English.
+- have good knowledge of German and English.

 Doctoral program commission